Physical Therapy at Munroe-Meyer Institute

 - congenital limb deficiencies

-- any other disorder that affects strength, balance, coordination or motor planning
+- any condition that affects strength, balance, coordination or motor development

-- NICU consultation and developmental assessments at Nebraska Medicine or Methodist Women’s Hospital and post-discharge through the Tracking Infant Progress Statewide (TIPS) follow-up clinic.
-In these settings, PT evaluates movement, strength and motor milestones in infants born prematurely or at risk for motor delays.
+- Motor evaluations at Nebraska Medicine or Methodist Women’s Hospital NICUs and post-discharge through the Tracking Infant Progress Statewide (TIPS) follow-up clinic.